The Hoot: News from the Butler Children’s Literature Center

 And mark your calendars for upcoming B3 events:

 March 28, 2018 — Theme TBD – Suggestions?

 April 25, 2018 — Theme TBD – Suggestions?

 Join us Wednesday, March 14, when we host Andrea Davis Pinkney for Behold the Road!
 The Writer’s Passage, the Reader’s Journey.

-Andrea Davis Pinkney is a children’s book editor and New York Times-bestselling author with a number of award-winning books to her name, including Hand in Hand: Ten Black Men Who Changed America (2012) for which she received the Coretta Scott King Author Award; picture-book biographies of major figures such as Duke Ellington (1998), Ella Fitzgerald (2002), and Alan Ailey (1995); and Sit-In: How Four Friends Stood Up by Sitting Down (2010), which won the Anne Izard Storytellers’ Choice Award.
+Andrea Davis Pinkney is a children’s book editor and New York Times-bestselling author with a number of award-winning books to her name, including Hand in Hand: Ten Black Men Who Changed America (2012) for which she received the Coretta Scott King Author Award; picture-book biographies of major figures such as Duke Ellington (1998), Ella Fitzgerald (2002), and Alvin Ailey (1995); and Sit-In: How Four Friends Stood Up by Sitting Down (2010), which won the Anne Izard Storytellers’ Choice Award.
 Many of her books are illustrated by her husband Brian Pinkney, who is also an award-winning children’s book creator in his own right.
 Their newest book together, Martin Rising: Requiem for a King, features Andrea’s poetic requiem accompanied by Brian’s lyrical and colorful artwork, was released January 2018.